 Thanks for printing!
 Don't forget to come back to Resurgens Orthopaedics for fresh articles!

-Our physicians are experts in the diagnosis and treatment of hand and upper extremity disorders.
+Our board-certified orthopaedic physicians are experts in the diagnosis, treatment, and surgery of the hand and upper extremity including the wrist, elbow, and shoulder.

 From in office procedures to specialized hand therapy, your hand issue can often be treated without surgery.
 It is the goal of our physicians to provide treatment options that work for your lifestyle and situation.